 This is a practical investigation supported by a written element.
 This non-exam assessment (NEA) is set and marked in school and moderated by AQA.
-Students choose either Textiles or 3D Design and work within their preferred media throughout the two year course.
+Students work in 3D Design related media throughout the two year course.
 Students develop work based on an idea, issue, concept or a series of related outcomes.
 There is no time limit, but it must be supported by a piece of written work of between 1,000 and 3,000 words.